A Walk Around Hourglass Lake at Disney World

 You’ll walk by The Big Blue Pool area and then run directly into the hotel’s lobby.
 If you pass Crush along the way, you’ll know you’re in the right spot.

 Animation Hall is home to the Ink and Paint gift shop and Landscape of Flavors, the resort’s food court.
 If you enjoy art, you might like to browse the lobby during your visit.
 There are a variety of sketches on display.

 The walk around Disney’s Hourglass Lake is approximately 1.38 miles.
 It’s an excellent place to stretch your legs with no crowds involved.
 In addition, it’s a favorite place for many to jog at Disney World.

 And don’t forget about taking a walk here during sunset.
 I think you can tell from the picture below that you probably won’t forget it.

-For more information about Disney’s Art of Animation, all or our articles related to the resort are available here.
-Or you might enjoy our full review of staying at the resort.
+For more information about Disney’s Art of Animation, you might enjoy reading our resort review:

 Related: Disney’s Art of Animation Review

 Additionally, we have a review of staying at Disney’s Pop Century Resort.

 Related: Disney’s Pop Century Review

 I hope you enjoyed our tour of Hourglass Lake and found a new place to explore on a future visit!